 The area border router is the router, which is placed between different areas.
 This router connects one or more different OSPF areas to the backbone area.

 Backbone Router (BR)

 Backbone Router has at least one interface in the Backbone Area (i.e Area 0).
 A backbone router could be an Internal Router (IR).

 Autonomous System Border Router (ASBR)

 Autonomous System Border Router (ASBR) router is used to provide connectivity between different Autonomous Systems.
-Thus, one interface of router keeps into OSPF process and the other interface’s is placed different IGP or EGP protocols.
+Thus, one interface of the router keeps into the OSPF process and the other interfaces are placed different IGP or EGP protocols.